 As Disney’s largest theatrical production ever aboard, the show includes a repertory cast of 21 performers who are well-versed in acting, singing and dancing.
 This cast not only performs “Twice Charmed,” but is also responsible for the two other main stage shows performed in the Walt Disney Theatre throughout the cruise —“Tangled: The Musical” and “Disney Dreams…An Enchanted Classic.”

 There are an additional nine crew members who perform technical roles backstage as part of these three shows helping to bring the Walt Disney Theatre to life.
 With 977 seats, the theatre is magnificent within itself, as the most technologically equipped show place at sea.

-The book, lyrics and score for “Twice Charmed” were composed by Alan Zachary and Michael Weiner, who are among the most promising new composers and lyricists for musical theatre and are currently collaborating on an upcoming Broadway musical.
+The book, music and lyrics for “Twice Charmed” were written by Alan Zachary and Michael Weiner, whose Broadway musical “First Date” has been produced in over 100 productions all around the world.
+Zachary and Weiner also recently wrote the songs for the musical episode of ABC’s “Once Upon a Time.”
 The orchestrations and arrangements were by Alan Lee Silva and Timothy Mark Williams.

 “Twice Charmed” was directed by Joe Calarco, whose “Shakespeare’s R & J,” a re-telling of “Romeo and Juliet,” was a hit off-Broadway in New York and was critically praised in Chicago, Washington, D.C., London and Tokyo.

 Karma Camp, who has both Broadway and off-Broadway credits, choreographed the show.
 She has choreographed more than 20 productions at Signature Theatre of Arlington, Va., and also developed the choreography for “Snow White — An Enchanting New Musical” at Disneyland.